-Did you know that 50% of criminal offenses on college/university campuses in Toronto are burglaries?
+Did you know that 50% of criminal offences on college/university campuses in Toronto are burglaries?
 The Department of Education defines burglaries as ‘the unlawful entry of a structure to commit a felony or a theft.’
-The question is— in a campus environment where openness and accessibility to buildings is part of everyday life, how can campus police or security teams keep tight control over building access?
+The question is— in a campus environment where openness and accessibility to buildings are part of everyday life, how can campus police or security teams keep a tight control over building access?
 How do they find the right balance?

 Here are three ways universities and colleges are using IP access control technology to keep campuses both welcoming and safe.

 Automating Door Schedules to Secure Campuses

 Everyone wants to be more efficient.
 That’s why we use tools that automate manual tasks.
 It’s also why campus police departments appreciate an intuitive access control solution.
 They can set building and classroom doors to automatically lock or unlock based on a school’s schedule.
 Only when permitted, students and staff can access locked buildings or rooms.
 Meanwhile, operators remain focused on other important tasks.
 If there is a breach or a door is left open, the access control system will alert them so they can quickly respond.

 Security teams can add other levels of validation to rooms.
 These can be for a science lab or IT room where the school stores hazardous chemicals or expensive equipment.
 It is as simple as adding a biometric reader to the door as a second layer of authentication.
 Security operators can also visually verify cardholders using live video from a unified security platform.

 Setting cardholder permissions for thousands of students is time-consuming, but it doesn’t have to be.
 Student and staff records systems can be integrated within the Security Centre platform.
 Security departments can then set up system rules such as ‘if the student is in this class or program, give them access to this cardholder group’.
 At the beginning of each semester, students can automatically receive the right access privileges.